DingWenl/RCC/README.md

 4. Change the data and model folder paths in train and test files to your data and model folder paths.

 ## Subject-independent test in the pretraining directory
-1. Run the '' file to get the pre-trained model
+1. Run the `pretraining.py` file to get the pre-trained model;
+2. Run the `test_independent.py` file to conduct subject-independent test.

-## Subject-adaptive test
+## Subject-adaptive test in the finetuning directory
+1. Run the `finetuning.py` file to finetune the pre-trained model;
+2. Run the `test_adaptive.py` file to conduct subject-adaptive test.